Keystone Historic Preservation Planning Grants

 Guidelines for Applicants

-The basic guidelines and general conditions for the Project Grant program are:
+The basic guidelines and general conditions for the Planning Grant program are:

 - Competitive application process based on publicly available evaluation criteria

-- All applications must be prepared on the eGrant application system
+- All applications must be prepared on DCED's Electronic Single Application for Assistance.

 - Eligible applicants are limited to non-profit organizations and local governments

-- Eligible applicants may apply for and receive either one construction-related OR project-related grant (not both)
+- Eligible applicants may apply for and receive either one construction-related OR planning-related grant (not both)

 - Historic resource must be located in Pennsylvania and documented as being listed in or eligible for the National Register of Historic Places